Package Leaflet: Information for the User

 Shelf life after dilution with sterile sodium chloride solution (NaCl) 0.9% m/V

-From a microbiological point of view, the medicinal product should be used immediately after dilution.
+From a microbiological point of view, the medicine should be used immediately after dilution.

 Instructions for use and handling

-The ampoules or vials should be visually inspected for sediment or possible damage before use.
-Only use solutions that present a homogeneous and sediment-free appearance.
-The diluted solution should show a brown and transparent appearance.
+The ampoules or vials should be visually inspected for sediment or damage before use.
+Only use solutions that have a homogeneous appearance and are free of sediment.
+The diluted solution should have a brown and transparent appearance.

-The disposal of unused medicinal product and all materials that have been in contact with it, will be carried out in accordance with local regulations.
+Disposal of the unused medicine and all materials that have come into contact with it should be done in accordance with local regulations.